wacky9/chato_fairy/README.md

 # chato_fairy
-The Chato Fairy is an LLM applicaton designed to work specifically on economic issues.
+The Chato Fairy is an LLM application designed to work specifically on economic issues.
 This application can summarize economic research, accurately answer economic questions, and otherwise assist in economic endeavors.

 # Why Chato Fairy
 There is a growing need for LLMs that are focused on and capable of assisting users in working with complex subjects.
 Economics is a field ripe for such an application.
 Economics is a deep and wide field where most people have little-to-no expertise.
 Nevertheless, these people are regularly asked to engage in difficult decisions where knowledge of economics would be quite useful.
 For example, Burke and Manz (2014) identify a link between economic literacy and more accurate inflation expectations.
 Households having more accurate inflation expectations would improve their budgeting and prevent nasty surprises.